craftcms/docs/docs/3.x/console-commands.md

 --driver
 : The database driver to use.
-Either 'mysql' for MySQL or 'pgsql' for PostgreSQL.
+Either `'mysql'` for MySQL or `'pgsql'` for PostgreSQL.

 --server
 : The database server name or IP address.
-Usually 'localhost' or '127.0.0.1'.
+Usually `'localhost'` or `'127.0.0.1'`.

 --port